Fireplace mantel reveal! See the before and after pictures of our orange-brown oak wood fireplace mantel makeover with paint.

 Tutorial – How To Paint A Wood Fireplace Mantel:

-2. Remove all dust and debris with a tack cloth.
+2. Vacuum with a soft vacuum brush attachment and remove all dust, dirt and debris with a tack cloth.
 A tack cloth is a tacky material picks up debris before and after sanding.
 It gives a smooth and blemish-free finish so don’t miss this step!
 It’s reusable so keep it for your next painting job!

-3. Paint the mantel with 3 coats of paint white enamel semi-gloss paint using this paint brush, paint cup with magnetic paint brush holder and a small high density foam paint roller.
+3. Paint the mantel with 3 coats of paint white enamel semi-gloss paint using this paintbrush, paint cup with magnetic paint brush holder and a small high density foam paint roller.
 Let each coat dry 24 hours.
+The 3 coats of paint gave complete coverage.

 Here’s the ‘Before’ and ‘After’ again……What do you think?